quickgrid/Setup-Guide/README.md

 ## Implementable Projects

+These are some of the projects I have tested.
 Most or all of these can be implemented in both pc and android.

 | Name | Link |
 | --- | --- |